tediousjs/node-mssql/README.md

 **Extra features:**
 - Unified interface for multiple MSSQL modules
-- Connection pooling with Transactions support
+- Connection pooling with Transactions and Prepared statements
 - Parametrized Stored Procedures in [node-tds](https://github.com/cretz/node-tds) and [Microsoft Driver for Node.js for SQL Server](https://github.com/WindowsAzure/node-sqlserver)
 - Serialization of Geography and Geometry CLR types
 - Injects original TDS modules with enhancements and bug fixes